Tekki/mojo-file-role-digest/README.md

 [Mojo::File::Role::Digest](https://metacpan.org/pod/Mojo%3A%3AFile%3A%3ARole%3A%3ADigest) is a role for [Mojo::File](https://metacpan.org/pod/Mojo%3A%3AFile) to calculate MD5, SHA1, SHA256, and QuickXor digests.

+If the path isn't an existing file, all methods return an empty string `''`.

 # APPLY ROLE

     use Mojo::File 'path';